 In his time a WGVU-TV in Grand Rapids, Rob was awarded an Emmy Award, with a second nomination.
 In all, Rob was awarded with over 40 National and State of Michigan awards for Television Broadcast Excellence including several Michigan Association of Broadcasters awards.

-A Father of two grown children, all his efforts these days go towards making the radio show, world class video production, and the Dale Robbie Band.
+A Father of two grown children, all his efforts these days go towards making the radio show, world class video production, making and recording music.

 Rob’s company Moondog Productions has been operating since 2007.
 Moondog Productions creates full marketing packages, feature length documentaries as well as individual marketing video to fit a budget.
 Find out more about that at moondogpro.net.